fabacab/awesome-lockpicking/README.md

 > A curated list of awesome guides, tools, and other resources relating to the security and compromise of locks, safes, and keys.

-[Lock picking](https://en.wikipedia.org/wiki/Lock_picking) is the art of opening a lock without the key and without damaging or destroying the lock or its door.
+[Lock picking](https://en.wikipedia.org/wiki/Lock_picking) is the art of opening a lock without the key and without damaging or destroying the lock or it's door.
 If you want to contribute, you are highly encouraged to do so.
 Please read the [contribution guidelines](CONTRIBUTING.md).

 # Contents